 The cost of raw materials represents a significant component of Aecon's operating expenses.
 Moreover, unexpected disruptions to global supply chains may cause fluctuations in such costs and supply shortages of such materials.
-Further information on Aecon's exposure to the cost and availability of raw materials can be found under the heading "Risk Factors" in the 2022 MD&A.
+Further information on Aecon's exposure to the cost and availability of raw materials can be found in Section 13 - "Risk Factors - Economic and Strategic Risks" in the 2023 MD&A, which is incorporated by reference herein.